actions/runner/docs/preview/latebreaking.md

 On last check 1.0.2g was the version so ensure you use correct mv, sn commands.
 Restart new terminal after updating.

-If any of your projects is using Team Foundation Version Control, please install Oracle java runtime 1.6+, because tfvc client is a java application.
+If you are using TfsVc, install Oracle Java 1.6+.

 ## Ubuntu 14.04